U.S. online startup makes going solar as easy as booking travel

 Geostellar, which was founded in 2010, got its start by selling data to solar companies that showed the solar energy potential of individual rooftops.
 Its early customers included solar financing companies SunRun, Sungevity and others, according to Levine.

-In May 2012, it raised $14 million from NRG, Flash Forward Ventures, satellite imagery company GeoEye (now owned by DigitalGlobe Inc (DGI.N)), and the state of Maryland's venture capital fund.
+In May 2012, it raised $14 million from NRG, Flash Forward Ventures, satellite imagery company GeoEye (now owned by DigitalGlobe Inc), and the state of Maryland's venture capital fund.

 Levine, who had tried to convince his customers to use Washington-based Geostellar's data to build a website where consumers can comparison shop for solar, resolved to use those funds to build it himself.